 But a lot of people are saying they still have to fork out a more or less substantial amount of money when they order it from their pharmacy.
 Here is some important information to help shed some light on this issue.

-The FreeStyle Libre has been approved in Canada for people aged 18 years old and over with at least 2 years’ experience in self-managing diabetes.
+The FreeStyle Libre has been approved in Canada for people aged 18 years old and living with diabetes.

-In order to have RAMQ coverage and receive reimbursement, you have to meet these basic criteria as well as the three following requirements:
+In order to have RAMQ coverage and receive reimbursement, you have to meet these basic criteria as well as the two following requirements:

 - Needing at least three insulin injections daily or using an insulin pump;

 - Having experienced frequent or severe hypoglycemia (episodes that result in a loss of consciousness or need another person’s intervention to be treated)